coderefinery/neic-ahm-2021/slides.md

 ## Lectures & code-along exercises in the main room
 <!-- Anne -->
-- Short lectures to explain a concept and "asynchronous Q&A" in main room
+- Short lectures to explain a concept, and "asynchronous Q&A" in the main room
 - Demonstrate it on a very short example (and often repeat explanation)
 - Exercises more in the breakout rooms among groups
 - Check understanding:
 	- surveys with simple (yes/no) questions
 	- check speed with faster/slower buttons
-	- ask a question and learners write down answers in hackMD
+	- ask a question and learners write down answers in HackMD
-	- ask learners to contribute to discussion via hackMD
+	- ask learners to contribute to discussion via HackMD
 - Sometimes make a code-along exercise and always repeat similar exercise in breakout rooms

-*Move on when about 70% have answered so delegate potential misunderstanding to helpers during group exercises.*
+*Move on when about 70% have answered, so delegate potential misunderstanding to helpers during group exercises.*

 ---